 “Art is not what you see, but what you make others see” (Edgar Degas).

 The Art department aims to create a learning environment that fosters creativity, independence and challenge.
 The curriculum is organised around individual themes from Year 7 to Year 13 and aims to draw out individual strengths and interests in all students.
 We hold an ambitious exhibition each year to celebrate GCSE and A-level work and we display Key Stage 3 work regularly around the school and at public events.
-We take our students to galleries regularly as well as abroad when studying Art at A Level.
-Recent trips have included Paris and Berlin to show students a diverse range of contemporary and traditional Art and Design
+In KS4 students visit galleries and museums to further their projects and at A Level students have the opportunity to go abroad to help them develop their own ideas and themes as well as show students a diverse range of traditional and contemporary Art and Design.

 Art and Design is an exciting and stimulating subject; at GCSE and 'A' level, it gives pupils the opportunity to extend and develop skills gained in Years 7 to 9 and produce a personal body of work that can be used for entry to art school or university.
 Extra-curricular opportunities are also provided that allow pupils to work with artists, designers art students, galleries and life drawing.
 If a pupil aspires to a career in art or design, such as training to be an artist, curator, graphic designer, fashion designer, photographer, illustrator or arts manager, then the subject is essential.
 Art is a discipline for young people who are passionate and committed; it is a subject for life-long learning.